Essential Auto Insurance Terminology for New Drivers

 Instantly compare rates and find the best deal for your needs.

-• Deductible: The amount you pay out of pocket before your insurance kicks in for a claim.
-A higher deductible usually lowers your premium but means more risk if you need repairs.
+→ For more ways to save, see our auto insurance discounts guide. - Deductible: The amount you pay out of pocket before your insurance kicks in for a claim.
+A higher deductible usually lowers your premium but increases your financial risk if you need repairs.

-• Collision Coverage: Pays for repairs to your own vehicle after a crash, regardless of fault.
+→ Learn more in our bodily injury liability insurance guide. - Collision Coverage: This coverage pays for repairs to your own vehicle after a crash, regardless of who is at fault.

 Common Questions About Auto Insurance